reflectoring/reflectoring.github.io/_posts/2020-03-01-spring-boot-argumentresolver.md

 We have two test cases:

 The first checks the happy path.
-If the `RepositoryFinder` finds a repository with the given slug, we expect the HTTP status code to be 200 (OK).
+If the `GitRepositoryFinder` finds a repository with the given slug, we expect the HTTP status code to be 200 (OK).

 The second test checks the error path.
-If the `RepositoryFinder` doen't find a repository with the given slug, we expect the HTTP status code to be 404 (NOT FOUND).
+If the `GitRepositoryFinder` doen't find a repository with the given slug, we expect the HTTP status code to be 404 (NOT FOUND).

 If we run the test without doing anything, we'll get an error like this:

 ```
-Caused by: java.lang.AssertionError:
-Expecting actual not to be null
+Caused by: java.lang.AssertionError: Expecting actual not to be null
 ```

-This means that the `Repository` object passed into the controller methods is null.
+This means that the `GitRepository` object passed into the controller methods is `null`.

 ### Creating a `HandlerMethodArgumentResolver`